Still Life with Lemons, Oranges and a Rose: Composition and analysis

 Lemons, Oranges, Cup and a Rose shows a visual field so purified and so perfectly composed that the familiar objects seem on the brink of transfiguration or (the inevitable word) transubstantiation.
 Standing at some imminent intersection with the divine, and with eternity, they exactly break with the normally human.

-Many of Zurbaran's works contained Christian themes, and the objects in the painting are often interpreted as having symbolic meaning as alluding to the Holy Trinity or as an homage to the Virgin Mary.
+Many of Zurbarán's works contained Christian themes, and the objects in the painting are often interpreted as having symbolic meaning as alluding to the Holy Trinity or as an homage to the Virgin Mary.

 Morten Lauridsen wrote in the Wall Street Journal: